 This is a fee-based site that provides mock income statements, balance sheets, and key financial ratios for firms in over 900 industries.
 Five-year reports include cost-of-sales, officer compensation, employee benefits, advertising, rent and other expense items in both dollars and percentage of sales.
 Available in 13 sales size ranges from under $250,000 to $500 million or more.
 Data is based in surveys of both public and private firms.

 Alacra Industry Spotlights

 This wiki-style site offers a robust list of information sources from over 65 industries.
 For most industries the information includes links to top publications, trade associations, and key industry web sites.

 Good resources for looking at business activity, including the number of competitors, at a city, county or state level.
 For example, you can find the number of dry cleaners (or any other business) in a specific zip code or city.

 Provides near instant access to financial data, including income statements, balance sheets and cash flows, on more than 10,000 U.S. public corporations.
-Free if accessed through O.S.U.’s library web site
+Free for students if accessed from the University of Florida Business Library website.